Nive2003/Data-Analytics-Case-Study/README.md

           <li> Spread of Maximum Starting Salary
     </ul>
       <li> What does the Salary Spread look like per sector?
-            <li> Is there a correlation between job ranking and salary?
+            <li> Is there a correlation between Job Rating and Salary?
         </ul>